We spent the day at Blackpool Tower with the kids – here’s all the best bits of what there is to do and see!

 And if fish isn’t your thing, go for a huge burger instead – totally delicious!

-The older kids then squeezed in a quick visit to The Blackpool Tower Dungeon with their dad, whilst I occupied the youngest in the amusement arcade.
+I’d say probably wait until they’re older like about 7-8 years old!
+The older kids squeezed in a quick visit to The Blackpool Tower Dungeon with their dad, whilst I occupied the youngest in the amusement arcade.
 They loved the dungeons, they said it was terrifyingly scary but in an exciting way, the actors were brilliant and really made everything feel real.
 Best of all they LOVED the big drop ride at the end!

 And after that amazing fun packed day, we took our seats at the circus.
 Check out our circus review here.